unstoppabledomains/dev-docs/resolution/quickstart/retrieve-an-api-key.md

 ## Acquire an API Key

 Before you can make any request to the Resolution Service API, you must acquire an API key from Unstoppable Domains.
-Please email <partnerengineering@unstoppabledomains.com> to request an API key for your integration.
+Please refer to this [document](https://docs.unstoppabledomains.com/domain-distribution-and-management/quickstart/retrieve-an-api-key/#set-up-partner-api-access-guide) to acquire an API key or email <partnerengineering@unstoppabledomains.com> to request an API key for your integration.

 :::info
 The API key provided by Unstoppable Domains is free to acquire (no cost to open source projects).
 However, storing the keys in a secret manager or environment variables for open-source projects like other third-party APIs is advisable.